Crowns and Bridges in Columbus, MS

 A dental bridge consists of an artificial tooth in the empty space, suspended by a dental crown on both adjacent teeth.
 We can also permanently cement the bridge to your natural teeth.

 For more information about affordable teeth replacement in Columb, MS, please call Shipp Family Dentistry at (662) 329-3431 to arrange a dental appointment.

 If Dr. Shipp recommends a dental bridge to replace one or more of your missing teeth, we’ll take impressions and photos so that a dental lab can fabricate your restoration.
 Before permanently placing the dental bridge, we’ll make sure it fits perfectly.

 Using the adjacent teeth as anchors gives a dental bridge excellent stability, preventing it from moving when you eat or talk.
 Since the most common reason for dental bridge failure is decay in the adjacent teeth, you’ll need to be diligent about brushing and flossing.

 The best way to know if dental bridges would work for you is to visit our top Columbus, MS dentist for an evaluation and dental exam.
 Dr. Shipp will assess your oral health, take x-rays, and discuss all our teeth replacement options with you.

 Don’t put your healthy teeth at risk.
-Call our dentist office in Columbus at (662) 329-3431 to schedule a consultation with Dr. Shipp!
+Call Shipp Family Dentistry at (662) 329-3431 to schedule a consultation with Dr. Shipp!
 We’ll talk about whether a dental crown or bridge can restore your smile and protect your oral health.